orangy/lanark/README.md

-# KotlinSDL2
+# Lanark

-A Kotlin/Native framework for SDL2
+Kotlin multiplatform framework for simple games and media applications.
+Primitive.
+Really it is.
+Not ready.
+Like at all.
+Seriously, it's a draft.